 Officially established in 1847, Atlanta, Georgia is the capital of the state and a charming city to visit.

 Throughout its history, it has been a center for the Civil Rights Movement and played a large role in the Civil War.
 Present-day, some of the film industry has migrated to Atlanta from California.
 Many popular movies such as The Hunger Games series and Avengers Endgame were filmed in Atlanta.
 With so many fun and unique things to do, Atlanta is a perfect destination for a weekend trip in the southern United States.

-One of the top attractions in Atlanta is the World of Coca-Cola.
-This is a museum dedicated to the history of Coca-Cola.
+One of the top attractions in the Atlanta area is the World of Coca-Cola.
+This is a museum dedicated to the history of Coca-Cola, and it’s one of the best day trips from Atlanta.
 Visitors can even try over 100 different flavors of Coke products from around the world!

 Another popular stop is the Georgia Aquarium which is home to hundreds of species.
 People who are into history will love the Jimmy Carter Presidential Library and Museum as well as Martin Luther King National Historic Park.
 These sites cover the presidency of Jimmy Carter and the life of Martin Luther King, Jr.